 Occupational Therapy can help to give your child the greatest opportunity in life, particularly in those early years of development.
-Happy Dots is a privately owned Paediatric clinic located in the Hunter Region (Cardiff & Medowie), which offers a friendly, professional and sensory based approach for children of varying conditions, aged between 2-18 years of age.
+Happy Dots is a privately owned Paediatric clinic located in the Hunter Region (Cardiff), which offers a friendly, professional and sensory based approach for children of varying conditions, aged between 2-18 years of age.
 We strive for sensory & play based therapy that is FUN!
 We are also proud winners of the Best Health Improvement Service in the Hunter for 2020.

 Occupational Therapy addresses activities of daily living that your child may be having difficulty with.
 Our personalised and multidisciplinary approach allows for children to reach their maximum potential across a range of different environments.